alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

             many databases listen on.
 Registered ports are sometimes officially registered and acknowledged by the IANA, but not always.
 On most operating systems, any user of any access level can start a program listening on a registered port.

       d. ports 49152-65535.
 These are known as --private or ephemeral-- ports.
-Ephemeral ports can’t be registered with the IANA and are generally used for establishing outbound connections.
+Ephemeral ports can't be registered with the IANA and are generally used for establishing outbound connections.
 You should remember that all TCP traffic uses a destination port and a source port.
 When a client wants to communicate with a server, the client will be assigned an ephemeral port to be used for just that one connection, while the server listens on a static system or registered port.

 [ATTENTION]
 Not all operating systems follow the ephemeral port recommendations of the IANA.
-In this lesson, we’ll continue to assume that the ephemeral ports used for outbound connections consist of the ports 49152 through 65535.
-But it’s important to know that this exact range can vary depending on the platform you’re working on.
+In this lesson, we'll continue to assume that the ephemeral ports used for outbound connections consist of the ports 49152 through 65535.
+But it's important to know that this exact range can vary depending on the platform you're working on.
 Sometimes portions of the registered ports range are used, but no modern operating system will ever use a system port for outbound communication.